USDevOps/mywechat-slack-group/guidelines/jobs_channel.md

 Here are some guidelines.

-Please join #suggestions channel, if you have suggestions.
+Please join #suggestions channel, if you have any suggestion.

 (Channel maintainers may delete your messages, if necessary)